santoshkhatri9860/advanced-sql-practice-mysql/README.md

 ---

 ## Notes
-- MySQL 8+ recommended (for CTEs + window functions).
+- **MySQL 8+ recommended** (for CTEs + window functions).
-- SQL often has multiple correct answers—solutions are reference implementations.
+- SQL often has multiple correct answers — solutions are reference implementations.

 ---

 ## Support
 If this repo helps you practice SQL, consider starring it ⭐ — it helps more learners discover it.